6 Eucalyptus Essential Oil Benefits And Uses

 As is the case with many healing plants, eucalyptus essential oil has many antiseptic properties.
 This makes it exceptionally well suited for fighting off upper respiratory diseases.
 This gives you an all-natural option in your treatment plan.

 While it does possess these antiseptic properties via steam inhalation, there are better ways to use it for this purpose.
-Eucalyptus essential oil is best used in chest rubs, to create an inhalant or vapor that's thicker and more potent than steam.
-Make sure to apply liberally, to create as much smell as possible.
+Eucalyptus essential oil is best used in chest rubs to create an inhalant or vapor that's thicker and more potent than steam.
+Make sure to apply liberally to create as much smell as possible.

-Stain and Spot Remover
+Stain And Spot Remover

 No one likes dealing with stains.
 Everyone has had to throw something away because of a stain that could not be removed.
 Eucalyptus essential oil might be able to help avoid that fate.

-Eucalyptus essential oil is similar to lemon essential oil in how it removes spots and stains from fabric.
-It can even help to get gum off the bottom of shoes!
+Eucalyptus essential oil is similar to the lemon essential oil in how it removes spots and stains from fabric.
+It can even help to get gum off the bottom of your shoes!
 Test it on an out-of-the-way spot first, though, just in case.
 You wouldn't want to cause a weird chemical reaction and make things worse!

 Intestinal Germ Removal